jimbaemon/til/etc/memo/Atlassian Scrum Guide.md

 * The most important outcome for the sprint planning meeting is that the **team can describe the goal of the sprint** and how they will start working toward that goal.

+### Sprint planning Preperation

+* The product owner must be prepared, combining the lessons from the previous sprint review, stakeholder feedback, and their vision for the product, so they set the scene for the sprint.
+* the [product backlog](https://www.atlassian.com/agile/scrum/backlogs)should be up-to-date and refined to provide clarity.
+* However, for most teams, it’s better to get the **team together to review and refine the backlog** prior to sprint planning.

+### Spring planning time limiting

+* Sprint planning should be constrained no more than two hours for each week of the sprint.
+*